 In accordance with rumors, Microsoft announced on June 19, 2000 that it had acquired Bungie Studios.
 Halo became an exclusive game for Microsoft’s Xbox video game console, and Bungie Studios rewrote the game’s engine, heavily altering its presentation and turning it into a first-person shooter.
 Originally a key element, the game’s online multiplayer component was dropped because Xbox Live was unfinished at the time of Halo’s release.
 While a playable demonstration of the game at Gamestock 2001 was well-received, critics had mixed reactions to its exhibition at E3 2001.
 The game was released in North America simultaneously with the Xbox, on November 15, 2001. [info from Wikipedia]

-In 2007 the studio recorded a play through of the game and reveled additional quips from its development.
-The Silent Cartographer was once about murdering a Prophet (who do not appear in this game) in order to prevent him from acquring a map of the ring.
-The level went through many revisions and its codename was “B-30″.
+In 2007 the studio recorded a play through of the game and reveled additional quips from its development and differences from the beta version.
+The Silent Cartographer was once about murdering a Prophet (who do not appear in this game) in order to prevent him from acquiring a map of the ring.
+The level went through many revisions and its codename was “B-30”.
 In the scene where the marines are listening to a song original music by Bungie is used, but this was not always the case.
 Paint it Black by the Rolling Stones was intended for that segment.

 Cortana was written with a British accent in mind, hence why says words like “toady”.
 The trusty A.I. went rouge and attempted to take control of the Halo Array in a discarded script.
 The Seraph ship was an old concept for a Covenant tank, and the Scarab debutted in this game instead of the sequel.